 Despite working within a limited budget, we proved that a strong concept, authentic engagement, and strategic storytelling could deliver high-impact results.
 Our team further designed intimate meeting spaces for our Culture Driver series of talks which focused on inspiration as an extension of our Creative Lab to supplement the early morning inspiration with a dinnertime bookend to end the day with.
 The format was so successful that we expanded this portion to extend to four other cities after the initial event to increase inspiration across the nation at our TikTok offices with top clients.

-While 2021 laid the foundation for TikTok’s presence at Advertising Week, we opted to skip 2022 due to strategic commitments elsewhere.
+While 2021 laid the foundation for TikTok’s presence at Advertising Week, we opted to skip a physical footprint in 2022 due to strategic commitments elsewhere.
 However, this hiatus allowed for a recalibration of resources, ensuring that TikTok’s return in 2023 was bigger and more impactful than ever.
 With fresh momentum and a deeper industry presence, we re-entered the event space with an amplified vision that further solidified TikTok’s leadership in the advertising world.

 By 2023, TikTok had established itself as an indispensable partner in the digital advertising space.
 Advertising Week presented an opportunity to showcase its innovative capabilities in creative advertising, measurement solutions, and audience engagement through an expansive series of activations, live programming, and strategic partnerships.